 I am a Clinician Scientist, working in the Department of Anesthesiology (LMU University Hospital) and doing research with a focus on the diverse effects of alarmins during sterile inflammation.
 I studied Medicine in Frankfurt and enjoy hiking, running and after-work-Isar-swimming.

-Simona Gerra, M.Sc., Technical assistant
+Simona Gerra, M.Sc., Lab manager

 I am originally from Italy, where I finished my Master’s studies in Biology at the University of Milano Bicocca.
 Working as Environmental Educator and Hiking Guide, I had the opportunity to share the basic ecological principles and evolutionary forces that affect wildlife and their associated habitats.
 I developed activities about topics such as forest, stream ecology and wildlife science.
 In August 2018, I joined the Bernhagen research group as Laboratory Technical Assistant.
 I perform bacterial culturing, protein purification, cell culture and immunoassays, as well as maintaining the lab supplies and equipment.
 In my spare time, I enjoy hiking and reading books.